-Situated in a region with vibrant creative industries, students benefit from numerous high profile music events such as Splendour in the Grass, Byron Bay Bluesfest and the Falls Music & Arts Festival.
+Situated in a region with vibrant creative industries, students benefit from numerous high profile music events such as Splendour in the Grass, Byron Bay Bluesfest and the Falls Festival.

 As performers, songwriters, producers, sound engineers, music educators, session musicians, musical directors, arrangers, music event promoters, band and venue managers.

-Graduates of the Bachelor of Music who complete the required units, can study the Master of Teaching to enable them to work as a secondary school music teacher.
+Graduates of the Bachelor of Contemporary Music who complete the required units, can study the Master of Teaching and teach secondary school music.

 Students have the opportunity to undertake professional placements at major national and international venues and with music organisations.
 Public performances are a major part of the assessment process and students have opportunities to perform at North Coast entertainment venues or form bands, taking advantage of the rich music environment throughout the region.

 Major areas of study